zammad/zammad-admin-documentation/system/core-workflows/how-do-they-work.rst

       *remove option*. 🤓

 fill in |ui|
-   Allows the population of string and integer fields with your value.
+   Allows filling in of string and integer fields with your values.

 fill in empty |ui|
-   Allows the population of string and integer fields with your value **if the field is empty**.
+   Allows filling in of string and integer fields with your values **if the field is empty**.

 select |ui|
    Select a specific value within a select, tree select or boolean field.

 auto select |ui|
-   Helps users on tree select and select fields:
+   Helps users with tree select and select fields:

-   If the field has one option to select only and has no value yet, the value is automatically set.
+   If the field has only one option available for selection and no value yet, the value will be automatically set.

    .. warning::

-      This option only works if you have one value and doesn't work if there are more than one option to choose.
+      This option only works if you have one value and doesn't work if there is more than one option available.

 set readonly |ui|
-   Allows you to display an attribute as read only (that means no changes are possible).
+   Allows you to display an attribute as read only (which means no changes are possible).

 unset readonly |ui|
-   In case a workflow set the field in question to read only, you can undo this with above option.
+   In case a workflow set the field in question to read only, you can undo this with option above.

 .. |api| image:: /images/icons/api-symbol.png
    :height: 42px